Tarun-1999M/NER_POS_tagging/README.md

 ## Example Prompts

-- *My name is Sylvain and I work at Hugging Face in Brooklyn.*
 - *Albert Einstein was a physicist and he developed the theory of relativity.*
 - *Python is a programming language that I use daily.*